chaayavisa-maker/affiliate/README.md

 | [Impact.com](https://impact.com) | Enterprise software | 20-35% |
 | [Amazon Associates](https://affiliate-program.amazon.com) | Books/hardware | 3-10% | aitoolshub03f-20

+This is straightforward but takes a few days of approvals.
+Here's the practical path:
+Before you apply to anything
+Affiliate programs check your site before approving you.
+Make sure yours looks legit first:

+Real domain — not vercel.app.
+Buy something like aitoolshub.com on Namecheap (~$10/yr) and point it to Vercel Affiliate disclosure page — you already have one at /affiliate-disclosure, good A few published reviews — you have 14, that's plenty Contact page — you have it

+Once your domain is set, you're ready.

+The tools on your site and exactly where to apply
+Tier 1 — Apply first, highest commissions
+Jasper AI — 30% recurring

+Go to jasper.ai/affiliate-program
+Click "Apply now" — it uses PartnerStack
+Create a PartnerStack account, fill in your site URL and traffic estimate (be honest, even low traffic gets approved)
+Approval: 1–3 business days
+Once approved, go to PartnerStack dashboard → get your unique link → replace YOUR_ID in content_agent.py with your PartnerStack ref code

+Writesonic — 30% recurring

+Go to writesonic.com/affiliates
+Joins through their own dashboard
+Fast approval, often same day

+Grammarly — $20 flat per sale

+Go to grammarly.com/affiliates — runs through Impact Create an Impact account at impact.com/affiliates Search "Grammarly" in the marketplace and apply
+They review your site manually — takes 3–5 days
+Your link format will look like grammarly.com?utm_source=... with your Impact ID

+Surfer SEO — 25% recurring

+Go to surferseo.com/affiliate-program
+Runs on PartnerStack (same account as Jasper if you already made one) Search "Surfer SEO" in PartnerStack marketplace

+Tier 2 — Apply next
+Copy.ai — 45% recurring (highest on your list)

+Go to copy.ai/affiliates
+Also on PartnerStack

+Synthesia — 25% recurring

+Go to synthesia.io/affiliates
+Email affiliates@synthesia.io — they do manual review, not a self-serve portal Mention your review URL directly in the email

+Notion — 20%

+Go to notion.so/affiliates
+Runs through a direct portal — approval is selective, they prefer sites with real audience

+Frase — 30%

+frase.io/affiliates → runs on FirstPromoter

+Tier 3 — Low-effort cleanups (no affiliate program exists) These tools on your site have N/A commission and no public affiliate program:

+Midjourney — no program, remove or replace with Canva AI or Adobe Firefly GitHub Copilot / Cursor — no program
+ChatGPT Plus / Claude Pro — no program

+For those slots, swap in alternatives that do pay: Tabnine (for coding), Perplexity (for research/chatbot), Adobe Firefly (for image).

+After you get approved
+For each program you join, you get a unique tracking link or ID.
+Then in your repo:

+Open agents/content_agent.py
+Find AFFILIATE_PRODUCTS at the top
+Replace YOUR_ID in each URL with your actual ID:

+python{"name": "Jasper AI", "url": "https://www.jasper.ai?fpr=abc123", ...},
+#                                                         ^^^^^^
+#                                                         your PartnerStack ref
+That's it — all new articles generated after that will automatically use your real links.

+Tracking payments
+Each network pays differently:
+NetworkPayment thresholdSchedulePartnerStack$25Monthly (net-60)Impact$10MonthlyFirstPromoter$100MonthlyDirect (Synthesia etc.)variesMonthly
+Start with PartnerStack — one account covers Jasper, Surfer, Copy.ai, and many others.
+That's the highest ROI signup for the time spent.

 ### 6. Add Google AdSense
 1. Apply at [adsense.google.com](https://adsense.google.com)
 2. Replace `ca-pub-YOUR_PUBLISHER_ID` in `website/app/layout.tsx`